Skip to main content

 Other attributes

-The input component supports all standard HTML attributes, like placeholder, min, max, step, title, pattern, etc. You can add any of these attributes to the component and they will be rendered on the input element.
+The text component supports all standard HTML attributes, like placeholder, min, max, step, title, pattern, etc. You can add any of these attributes to the component, and they will be rendered on the input element.

 <x-eloquent-ui::input.text name="username" title="Your username" pattern="[a-zA-Z0-9]+" placeholder="Choose a username." />